MAVLink Micro Air Vehicle Communication Protocol

 It can pack C-structs over serial channels with high effiency and send these packets to the ground control station.
 It is extensively tested on the PX4, PIXHAWK, APM and Parrot AR.Drone platforms and serves there as communication backbone for the MCU/IMU communication as well as for Linux interprocess and ground link communication.

-MAVLink was first released early 2009 by Lorenz Meier under LGPL license.
+The MAVLink generator was first released early 2009 by Lorenz Meier under LGPL license.
 The generated output was always considered equal to the input message spec and has since been clarified to be MIT.

 The current MAVLink Protocol Version can be looked up here: Common MAVLink Message Documentation